MrPixle2022/Documentaion/Js/React/Hooks.md

 ### useRef(initialValue):

-the `useRef` is a hook used to reference jsx data that won't trigger a rerendere
+the `useRef` is a hook used to reference jsx data that won't trigger a rerender

 for example: